Research & advocacy program

 Raising awareness about the transformative potential of community bonds in Quebec.

 This research supports the impact and social activation campaign for a futurist documentary, produced using participatory methods, about community economic development.
 The project explores the history of social finance in Quebec, particularly lessons from local experiences with community bonds.
 The resulting video uses speculative approaches to explore future pathways for scaling up community bonds campaigns in Quebec.
-The Research Fellow works with the Brique par brique team to develop power maps, create targeted communications plans for the documentary, and support outreach to stakeholders for strategic screenings.
+The research student works with the Brique par brique team to develop power maps, create targeted communications plans for the documentary, and support outreach to stakeholders for strategic screenings.

 Brique par brique is a nonprofit organization founded in 2016 to respond innovatively to the need for affordable housing in the gentrifying and multicultural Parc-Extension neighbourhood.
 The organization raises community-based investments to fund the development of affordable housing and cultural spaces for residents facing systemic barriers.